Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Exploring multi-wavelength leptonic flares with an additional Lorentz invariance violation delay

 \subsubsection{Euclidean distance technique}

 The first method proposed to disentangle intrinsic and LIV delays is based on the computation of the Euclidean distance between the delay versus energy curves at low and high energies.
-It quantifies the degree of similarity between the shape of two distinct data sets, namely here the time delays in the X-ray and the VHE gamma-ray domains.
-The Euclidean distance between two data sets $A[i]_{(1 \leqslant i \leqslant n)}$ and $B[i]_{(1 \leqslant i \leqslant n)}$ containing $n$ points is simply written as follows:
+It quantifies the degree of similarity between the shape of two distinct datasets, here the time delays in the X-ray and the VHE gamma-ray domains.
+The Euclidean distance between the two datasets $A[i]_{(1 \leqslant i \leqslant n)}$ and $B[i]_{(1 \leqslant i \leqslant n)}$ containing $n$ points is simply written as

-where the denominator is a normalisation term which is introduced for a better graphical representation and readability.
-The scalar $d_{E}$ possesses two specific identities: \begin{itemize} \item $d_{E}=0$, which is the minimum value, indicating a perfect match between the two data sets, that is $A[i] = B[i], \forall i \in [1,n]$; \item $d_{E}=1$, which indicates that $\forall i \in [1,n]$, we have $A[i]=0$ or $B[i]=0$. \end{itemize} For this multi-wavelength study, two data sets are generated: the first contains synchrotron delays (with inverse Compton delays set to zero), and the other contains inverse Compton delays (with synchrotron delays set to zero).
+where the denominator is a normalisation term, which is introduced for better graphical representation and readability.
+The scalar $d_{E}$ possesses two specific identities: \begin{itemize} \item $d_{E}=0$, which is the minimum value, indicating a perfect match between the two datasets, that is $A[i] = B[i], \forall i \in [1,n]$; \item $d_{E}=1$, which indicates that $\forall i \in [1,n]$, we have $A[i]=0$ or $B[i]=0$. \end{itemize} For this multi-wavelength study, two datasets are generated.
+The first contains synchrotron delays (with inverse-Compton delays set to zero) and the other contains inverse-Compton delays (with synchrotron delays set to zero).
 In other words, $A[i]$ (respectively $B[i]$) corresponds to the values of $\Delta t$ below (respectively above) the dip in the SED.
-To properly apply the method, we make sure there is the same number of non-zero points in each data set, a necessary condition for the method to work as intended and steer relevant information.
-Then, both sets of delays are extended between $\log_{10}E = -16$ and $\log_{10}E = 2$ ($E$ being expressed in TeV), filling the areas where there is no information with zeros.
+To properly apply the method, we make sure there is the same number of non-zero points in each dataset, a necessary condition for the method to work as intended and steer relevant information.
+Then, the two sets of delays are extended between $\log_{10}E = -16$ and $\log_{10}E = 2$ ($E$ being expressed in TeV), filling the areas where there is no information with zeros.
 To maximise the sensitivity, we re-scale all the data points with the first non-zero delay value $\Delta t_{\mathrm{first}}$: $\Delta t \longrightarrow \Delta t - \Delta t_{\mathrm{first}}$.
-Finally, we also need to shift one of the data sets over energy towards the other one to provoke their overlapping.
-This allows to find the optimal displacement that will minimise the Euclidean distance $d_{E}$.
-To estimate this optimal displacement, we introduce a modified version of Equation \ref{eq:eucl_scalar} where $d_{E}$ now becomes a function of the displacement $k$:
+Finally, we also need to shift one of the datasets over energy towards the other one to provoke their overlapping.
+This allows us to find the optimal displacement that will minimise the Euclidean distance $d_{E}$.
+To estimate this optimal displacement, we introduce a modified version of Equation \ref{eq:eucl_scalar}, where $d_{E}$ now becomes a function of the displacement $k$,